Arobase92/alx-system_engineering-devops/0x01-shell_permissions/README.md

 9-script that sets the permission to the file hello as follows 10-script that sets the mode of the file hello to this 11-script that sets the mode of the file hello the same as olleh’s mode.
+12-adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.